-Failure to adequately account for the Board's membership (i.e. member appointments, terms, and vacancies), failure to update the bylaws to reflect composition changes, and failure to post records of open meeting minutes on the Foundation's website represents noncompliance with State law and the Foundation's bylaws, can create confusion and inefficiencies, and hinders the General Assembly's ability to fix the membership of the Board of Directors.
-(Finding Code No. 2021-003, 2020-003, 2019-005)
+Failure to adequately account for the Board's membership (i.e. member appointments, terms, and vacancies), failure to update the bylaws to reflect composition changes, failure to post records of open meeting minutes on the Foundation's website, and failure to provide complete and accurate documentation of Board meetings and minutes represents noncompliance with State law and the Foundation's bylaws, can create confusion and inefficiencies, and hinders the General Assembly's ability to fix the membership of the Board of Directors.
+(Finding Code No. 2022-003, 2021-003, 2020-003, 2019-005)